hackclub/hackclub/workshops/geometric_pattern/README.md

 - change placement or spacing of ellipses
   > ![](img/circle_columns.png)
 - change shapes (p5.js offers easy functions to make triangles, rectangles, and more)
 - p5.js knows where your mouse [x](https://p5js.org/reference/#/p5/mouseX) and [y](https://p5js.org/reference/#/p5/mouseY) coordinates are.
-You could have the seizurific colors only on mouseOver.
+You could have the seizure-inducing colors only on mouse over.

 ![](img/sample4.png)